0xdod/food-court/README.md

 ## Note

-- A swagger documentation is generated automatically and is accessible via the `/swagger` endpoint.
+- A swagger documentation that shows all available endpoints is generated automatically and is accessible via the `/swagger` endpoint.
-- Since the `brands/*` endpoints are protected you'd have to register as admin and login to access them.
-There is a `/auth/register` and `/auth/login` to provide authentication services.
+- Since the `brands/*` endpoints are protected you'd have to register a user with the role of ADMIN and login to access them.
+There is a `/auth/register` and `/auth/login` to provide authentication ervices.
 - The deployed version can be accessed via [https://food-court-api.onrender.com] and the swagger doc [https://food-court-api.onrender.com/swagger]